Optimization-Driven Adaptive Experimentation: Numerical Experiments

 \subsubsection{Results and Discussion for Personalized Value Models}

 In this section, we present several experiments based on the personalized recommendations setting.
-We examine each algorithm's ability to (1) balance simple and cumulative regret, (2) optimize simple regret only, and (3) adapt to an alternative, more tradition recommendation system formulation (i.e., one that is not based on ranking).
+We examine each algorithm's ability to (1) balance simple and cumulative regret and (2) optimize simple regret only.
+Lastly, we also present a more traditional, single-item recommendation system formulation (i.e., without ranking or value models) that is closer to the idealized contextual bandit setting under which TS-based policies are designed.

 \textbf{Balancing simple and cumulative regret.} We first benchmark the algorithms' ability to efficiently trade off between simple and cumulative regret.
-We fix the within-experiment phase at $5$ waves of $100$ users.
-There are $10$ different rankers to choose from that recommend $4$ items out of $10$ for each user.
+We fix the within-experiment phase at $T=5$ waves of $n_t = 100$ users for $t < T$.
+There are $K = 10$ different rankers to choose from that recommend $b = 4$ items out of $10$ for each user.
 To trade off between the two objectives, we vary the parameter of TTTS from $0.1$ to $1$ in increments of $0.1$ as it controls the level of exploration.
 A parameter of $1.0$ exactly corresponds to standard TS, which behaves more greedily \cite{Russo20}.
 To vary the level of exploration of $\algo$, we vary $n_{T}$, which corresponds to the number of users the final policy will be deployed upon.

 Figure \ref{fig:pareto-ranking} shows how $\algo$ is able to efficiently trade off between simple and cumulative regret.
 As more weight is put on the simple regret term by increasing $n_{T}$, the simple regret achieved monotonically decreases.
 As noted in the caption of Figure \ref{fig:pareto-ranking}, $\algo$ efficiently trades off between simple and cumulative regret and often \emph{strictly dominates} the performance of all variants of TTTS along both axes.
 It is noteworthy that $\algo$ handles this tradeoff in a principled and interpretable way simply by setting the weights equal to the number of individuals under each objective.
 On the other hand, there is no principled way of selecting the parameter values for TTTS, and most do not outperform Uniform in terms of simple regret.